bitwalker/keys.js/README.md

 This project spawned out of a Chrome extension I was working on where I kept handling more and more key combinations for shortcut actions, until it eventually became an unmaintainable rats nest.
 Obviously I needed a solution, and Keys.js was born.

-## Current State
+## Status

 Stable, but it's a new project, so as always, caveat emptor.
 The documentation is very close to comprehensive, but some work needs to be done.
 The test suite is comprehensive, and very few gaps are left to fill there that are meaningful.
 Please help me identify any gaps in functionality, testing, or docs, by submitting issues so that I can prioritize things as needed.
+The current list of things I am working on is as follows:

+- Implement locale selection, locale loading
+- Implement Sequences (non-chord key combinations)
+- Implement scoped bindings (only execute a binding if focus is within the scope of a given element)
+- Comprehensive documentation (good progress already)
+- Discover additional use cases that aren't covered as well as they could be

-## Usage
+## Features

-This library is intended for use in the browser, but offers support for any CommonJS or AMD module loaders, such as require.js, etc.
+- Bind behavior to a specific key or combination of keys, ex. `bindings.add('undo', Key.U)` or `bindings.add('undoAll', new Combo(Key.U, Key.META))`
+- Bind behavior to multiple keys/combos with a single binding, ex. `bindings.add('auditEvent', Key.D, new Combo(Key.D, Key.META))`
+- Handle bindings with a callback function using `Bindings.registerHandler`
+- Handle bindings with toggle-style behavior using `Bindings.registerToggle(bindingName, toggleOnHandler, toggleOffHandler)`
+- Work with objects, ex. `new Combo(Key.A, Key.CTRL)`, instead of strings, i.e `new Combo('ctrl+a')`.
+While slightly more verbose, it is less error prone, and allows you to catch errors early on if you spell a key wrong, or try to create a Combo with an invalid combination of keys.
+- Save bindings to localStorage or send to a server for persistance using `Combo.serialize` or `Bindings.serialize`.
+Very useful for allowing users to customize their keybindings.
+- Pretty print Combos using `Combo.toString`
+- More to come!

+#### Browser Support

+I've tested in the following browsers:

+- IE7+ (I suspect IE6 works, but I don't have a way to test)
+- Firefox 21+
+- Safari 6+
+- Chrome 27+

+#### Module Support

+Key.js has CommonJS and AMD module support, and can be used with require.js or another module loader.

-## External Dependencies
+#### External Dependencies

 None.
 I wanted to ensure that Keys could stand on it's own, independent of any third party libraries.
 This makes it really easy to deploy on an existing project.
+The only exception is in IE<7 where the JSON object is not provided.
+In this case, you would need to add the JSON2 library to your project.
+This is only necessary if you plan on making use of the serialization features that Keys.js provides.

 ## Architecture